mayaatil/hw2b/README.md

 ## Description

 The portfolio contains finished projects, and those that are in the making.
-The portfolio itself is very user friendly in terms of accessibility, and it contains easy navigation to optimize the experience the user.
+The portfolio itself is very user friendly in terms of accessibility, and it contains easy navigation to optimize the user's experience.

 ## Screenshot